Kaundinya-P/mft-trading-task/README.md

 * `portfolio.py`: The portfolio container holding Realized/Unrealized PnL, execution history, and active holds.
 * `results_analyzer.py`: A visualization and data reporting class that consumes portfolio statistics to yield graphs inside the `plots/` directory.

+The codebase also contains the report which details all the findings obtained from the data.

 ## Getting Started

 ### Data Requirements